tkhq/qos/docs/GUIDE.md

 ### 6.3 Member 1: Post Share

-**What this does**: Sends Member 1's ephemeral-encrypted share and approval signature to the enclave.
-The enclave verifies the approval signature, decrypts the share with its ephemeral private key, and stores it.
+**What this does**: Sends Member 1's setup-key-encrypted share and approval signature to the enclave.
+The enclave verifies the approval signature, decrypts the share with its setup ephemeral private key, and stores it.
 Since K=2 and this is the first share, reconstruction doesn't happen yet—the enclave waits for one more share.

 ```bash
 qos_client post-share \